joncto/games-human-in-the-loop/README.md

 *CYBER ARCHIVIST* is a simple, text-based game for CLI.
 You play as a team, aiming to preserve the web for future generations.

+### Play
-To run the game, open your terminal and run `python3 cyber-archivist.py`.
+To play the game, open a terminal and navigate to the file's path.

+Run `python3 cyber-archivist.py`.